John Major: Post-parliamentary life (2001–present)

 Since leaving office, Major has tended to maintain a low profile in the media, occasionally commentating on political developments in the role of an elder statesman.
-In 1999 he published his autobiography, covering his early life and time in office, which was generally well received.
+In 1999 he published an autobiography, covering his early life and time in office, which was generally well received.
 Major went on to write a book about the history of cricket in 2007 (More Than a Game: The Story of Cricket's Early Years and a book about music hall (My Old Man: A Personal History of Music Hall in 2012.

-Major has further indulged his love of cricket as President of Surrey County Cricket Club from 2000 to 2001 (and Honorary Life Vice-president since 2002).
+Major has further explored his love of cricket as President of Surrey County Cricket Club from 2000 to 2001 (and Honorary Life Vice-president since 2002).
 In March 2001 he gave the tribute to cricketer Colin Cowdrey at his memorial service in Westminster Abbey.
 In 2005 he was elected to the Committee of the Marylebone Cricket Club, historically the governing body of the sport, and still guardian of the laws of the game.
 Major left the committee in 2011, citing concerns with the planned redevelopment of Lord's Cricket Ground.

-John Major has also been actively engaged in charity work, being President of Asthma UK, and a Patron of the Prostate Cancer Charity, Sightsavers UK, Mercy Ships, Support for Africa 2000 and Afghan Heroes.
+John Major has also been actively engaged in charity work, being President of Asthma UK, and a Patron of the Prostate Cancer Charity, Sightsavers UK, Mercy Ships, Support for Africa 2000, Afghan Heroes, and Consortium for Street Children.
 In February 2012, Major became chairman of the Queen Elizabeth Diamond Jubilee Trust, which was formed as part of the Diamond Jubilee of Elizabeth II and is intended to support charitable organisations and projects across the Commonwealth, focusing on areas such as cures for diseases and the promotion of culture and education.
 Major was a Patron of the sight loss and learning disability charity SeeAbility from 2006 to 2012 and has been a vice-president since 2013.